 4. After gathering all the evidences obtained from the assesseee or the representative of the assesseee and considering its correctness on the related points, the AO shall make an assessment of the total income or loss of the taxpayer and determine the sum payable by him or refund of any amount due to him on the basis of such assessment.

-As per section 153, assessment under section 143(3) shall be made within a period of two years from the end of the relevant assessment year.
+As per section 153, assessment under section 143(3) shall be made within a period of twenty-one months from the end of the assessment year in which the income was first assessable.

 This section relates to the tax paid or refund received after such assessment process is done under Section 143(3) or Section 144.